yuhko-msft/microsoft-graph-docs/concepts/workbook-error-codes.md

 | **invalidReference**         | This reference is not valid for the current operation.
 | **invalidSessionAccessConflict**             | The session specified in the request is invalid due to conflicts with other clients that are accessing the workbook.
 | **invalidSessionAuthentication**         | The session specified in the request is invalid due to an authentication error.
-| **invalidSessionNotFound**         | The session specified in the request is invalid because the workbook can’t be found.
+| **invalidSessionNotFound**         | The session specified in the request is invalid because the workbook can't be found.
 | **invalidSessionReCreatable**             | The session specified in the request does not exist or is invalid due to a transient error.
 | **invalidSessionRestricted**          | The session specified in the request is invalid due to service configurations or restrictions.
 | **invalidSessionUnexpected**                | The session specified in the request is invalid due to an unexpected issue.